FrancesCoronel/personal-website-v3/site/content/contact.md

 So before booking a mentoring session through Calendly, please make sure to [Cash](//cash.me/$fvcprdxs) or [Venmo](//venmo.com/fvcproductions) me the appropriate amount.

-> If you are a Black or Latinx female and you are currently a software engineer or aspire to be one, you can book a session with me for free.
+If you are a black female or Latina in the tech industry, you can book a mentoring session with me for free.
->
-> If you are a part of the [Out of Office Hours](//www.outofofficehours.com/) program, you can also book a session for free.

 ## Contact Form 📼